 To access the form mentioned above, see postgraduate forms.

 Candidates for a professional doctorate will normally submit a full research proposal when nearing the end of the coursework component.

 Normally the main data collection should not commence prior to confirmation.
 It is incumbent on the candidate and supervisors to ensure that any requirements for ethical approval are met prior to the commencement of the data gathering, if applicable.

 All candidates are required to present their PGR9 at one of the faculty seminars, prior to submitting to the University Postgraduate Board for consideration.

 All doctoral candidates who have had their candidature confirmed will be eligible to hold an AUT business card.
 This will be facilitated by the University Postgraduate Centre.

-For more information regarding ethics approval, visit the Ethics Knowledge Base.
+For more information regarding ethics approval, visit the Research Ethics website.

 A full description of guidelines and processes can be found in the AUT Postgraduate Handbook.

 Form PGR9 'Confirmation of candidature' is considered by the faculty postgraduate committee which makes a recommendation to the University Postgraduate Board.
 The University Postgraduate Board considers the proposal and will either accept it and confirm candidature, recommend revisions or decline further enrolment.
 Candidates are notified by the University Postgraduate Centre of the outcome.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.